Farama-Foundation/PettingZoo/docs/gamma.md

 All other environments require a high degree of coordination and learning emergent behaviors to achieve an optimal policy.
 As such, these environments are currently very challenging to learn.

+All environments are *highly* configurable, based on environment arguments.

 ### Cooperative Pong
 | Observations | Actions  | Agents | Manual Control | Action Shape | Action Values | Observation Shape | Observation Values | Num States |
 |:-------------|:---------|:------:|:--------------:|:------------:|:-------------:|:-----------------:|:------------------:|:----------:|